Schizotypal personality disorder: Differential diagnosis

+Other mental disorders with psychotic symptoms should be considered.
+Unlike delusional disorder, schizophrenia, or mood disorders with psychotic features, StPD is not characterized by a persistent period of psychotic symptoms.
+StPD symptoms must also persist when psychotic symptoms are not present.

+It should also be differentiated from other personality disorders; they can have symptoms similar to StPD.
+People with schizotypal personality disorder, paranoid personality disorder and schizoid personality disorder can also be socially detached and have blunted affects, but without the cognitive or perceptual distortions of StPD.
+Individuals with StPD and people with avoidant personality disorder can have limited close relationships.
+However, people with AvPD rarely have the eccentric behaviour of StPD.
+Psychotic-like symptoms can also appear in borderline personality disorder, but those with BPD fear social isolation while those with StPD are comfortable with it.
+People with StPD are also usually less impulsive than people with BPD.
+Individuals with narcissistic personality disorder may also appear socially alienated, however, this is due to fears of having flaws noticed by others.

+Another differential diagnosis is personality change due to another medical condition; symptoms similar to those of StPD can appear due to other medical conditions that affect the central nervous system or substance use disorders.
+Consideration should also be given to autism spectrum disorder and communication disorders.

 Screening

 There are various methods of screening for schizotypal personality.
 The Schizotypal Personality Questionnaire (SPQ) measures nine traits of StPD using a self-report assessment.
 The nine traits referenced are Ideas of Reference, Excessive Social Anxiety, Odd Beliefs or Magical Thinking, Unusual Perceptual Experiences, Odd or Eccentric Behavior, No Close Friends, Odd Speech, Constricted Affect, and Suspiciousness.
 A study found that of the participants who scored in the top 10th percentile of all the SPQ scores, 55% were clinically diagnosed with StPD.
 It has been adapted into a computerized adaptive version, known as the SPQ-CAT.
 A method that measures the risk of developing psychosis through self-reports is the Wisconsin Schizotypy Scale (WSS).
 The WSS divides schizotypal personality traits into 4 scales for Perceptual Aberration, Magical Ideation, Revised Social Anhedonia, and Physical Anhedonia.
 A comparison of the SPQ and the WSS suggests that these measures should be cautiously used for screening of StPD.

+When screening for StPD, it is difficult to distinguish between schizotypal personality disorder and autism spectrum disorder.
+In order to develop better screening tools, researchers are looking into the importance of ipseity disturbance, which is characteristic of schizophrenia spectrum disorders such as StPD but not of autism.